Congenital muscle fiber-type disproportion

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Disorders of calcium metabolism, including hyper- or hypofunction of parathyroid hormone, are frequently overlooked causes of muscle dysfunction, and presentation is often nondescript, with mild proximal weakness, muscle pain, and a normal CK.
+Disorders of calcium metabolism, including hyper- or hypofunction of parathyroid hormone, are frequently overlooked causes of muscle dysfunction, and presentation is often non-descript, with mild proximal weakness, muscle pain, and a normal CK.
 However, when identified and treated, complete resolution of the myopathy can occur, as seen with removal of an adenomatous parathyroid gland for primary hyperparathyroidism or with a subtotal parathyroidectomy for secondary hyperparathyroidism in patients on chronic hemodialysis.
-Despite an ever-increasing understanding of the molecular mechanism of parathyroid hormone, its action on skeletal muscle and the pathophysiology of skeletal muscle disorders produced by hyper- and hypoparathyroidism is poorly understood.
+There are 2 mechanisms in which primary hyperparathyroidism can cause weakness: decreased energy production and skeletal muscle catabolism.
+However, the pathophysiology of weakness in hypoparathyroidism is not well understood.

-The myopathy associated with primary hyperparathyroidism or osteomalacia is characterized by gradual onset of symmetric proximal weakness with atrophy (55).
-Pain is often a prominent comorbidity, and the combination of weakness and bone or muscle pain may be the presenting complaint in up to 50% of patients with primary hyperparathyroidism (65).
-Significant leg weakness leads to a waddling gait or inability to walk in some patients (Moxley 1994).
+The myopathy associated with primary hyperparathyroidism or osteomalacia is characterized by gradual onset of symmetric proximal weakness with atrophy (55; 73; 82).
+Pain is often a prominent comorbidity, and the combination of weakness and bone or muscle pain may be the presenting complaint in up to 50% of patients with primary hyperparathyroidism (67).
+Significant leg weakness leads to a waddling gait or inability to walk in some patients (66).
 In children, a Gowers sign may be present (03).
 The nonnecrotizing limb-girdle myopathy is associated with serum hypercalcemia and hypomagnesium in hyperparathyroidism, whereas hypophosphatemia can cause a necrotizing limb-girdle myopathy (49).
-Patten and colleagues reported several patients with bulbar involvement resulting in hoarseness, dysphagia, and fasciculations (72).
-Rarely, patients have severe neck extensor weakness (09; 81), with “dropped head” syndrome or severe respiratory muscle involvement (31; 70).
-Cramps and paresthesia are reported in approximately 50% of patients (90).
+Patten and colleagues reported several patients with bulbar involvement resulting in hoarseness, dysphagia, and fasciculations (75).
+Rarely, patients have severe neck extensor weakness (08; 85), with dropped head syndrome or severe respiratory muscle involvement (30; 72).
+Cramps and paresthesia are reported in approximately 50% of patients (95).

-Besides proximal weakness and atrophy, examination of patients with hyperparathyroidism often reveals brisk muscle stretch reflexes with flexor plantar responses, and there are rare reports of spasticity and extensor plantar responses (15; 30).
-In addition, 29% to 57% of patients experience a stocking and glove distribution of reduced pain or vibratory sensation and decreased muscle stretch reflexes suggestive of an underlying peripheral neuropathy (72; 90).
-Patten and colleagues also described abnormal tongue movements reminiscent of fasciculations (72), but others have not found this feature.
-Finally, neurobehavioral abnormalities (memory loss, poor concentration, personality changes, inappropriate behavior, anxiety, and hallucinations) can also occur.
+Besides proximal weakness and atrophy, examination of patients with hyperparathyroidism often reveals brisk muscle stretch reflexes with flexor plantar responses, and there are rare reports of spasticity and extensor plantar responses (14; 29).
+In addition, 29% to 57% of patients experience a stocking and glove distribution of reduced pain or vibratory sensation and decreased muscle stretch reflexes suggestive of an underlying peripheral neuropathy (75; 95).
+Patten and colleagues also described abnormal tongue movements reminiscent of fasciculations (75), but others have not found this feature.
+Neurobehavioral abnormalities (ie, memory loss, poor concentration, personality changes, inappropriate behavior, anxiety, and hallucinations) can also occur.
 Rheumatological symptoms such as arthralgias and myalgias can also be seen (62).

-Vitamin D deficiency has also been associated with muscle symptoms, including myalgia and proximal myopathy (92).
-This is a significant public health issue given the high prevalence of vitamin D deficiency, and the symptoms often respond favorably to replacement therapy (42).
-This topic is considered in greater detail in the article on Vitamin D in neurologic disorders.
-In 25 patients with chronic kidney disease on dialysis, there was a correlation between reduced quadriceps muscle strength and increased fall risk with low levels of 25-hydroxyvitamin D (25(OH)D) levels, but not with levels of parathyroid hormone (13).
+Vitamin D deficiency has also been associated with muscle symptoms, including myalgia and proximal myopathy (97).
+This is a significant public health issue, given the high prevalence of vitamin D deficiency; the symptoms often respond favorably to replacement therapy (42).
+This topic is considered in greater detail in the article on vitamin D in neurologic disorders.
+In 25 patients with chronic kidney disease on dialysis, there was a correlation between reduced quadriceps muscle strength and increased fall risk with low levels of 25-hydroxyvitamin D (25(OH)D) levels, but not with levels of parathyroid hormone (12).
 This was further supported by several metaanalyses.
-Stockton and colleagues concluded that muscle strength improved if supplemented with 1000 IU of vitamin D in individuals with a baseline serum 25(OH)D level of less than 25 nmol/L (88).
-In 2014, Beaudart and associates also found a small but statistically significant improvement in muscle strength with vitamin D supplementation (08).
+Stockton and colleagues concluded that muscle strength improved if supplemented with 1000 IU of vitamin D in individuals with a baseline serum 25(OH)D level of less than 25 nmol/L (93).
+In 2014, Beaudart and colleagues also found a small but statistically significant improvement in muscle strength with vitamin D supplementation (07).

-There are only a few reports of mild proximal weakness in patients with hypoparathyroidism (97; 87; 53; 98), and only 2 small series of cases of myopathy or myalgia with raised serum creatine kinase associated with hypocalcemia and hypoparathyroidism (89; 19).
-A nonnecrotizing myopathy may be a partial cause of the muscle weakness seen in some patients (21).
+There are only a few reports of mild proximal weakness in patients with hypoparathyroidism (102; 92; 53; 103), and only a small series of cases of myopathy or myalgia with raised serum creatine kinase (CK) associated with hypocalcemia and hypoparathyroidism (40; 94; 18).
+A nonnecrotizing myopathy may be a partial cause of the muscle weakness seen in some patients (20).
 Back pain and stiffness are often major complaints, and rare cases of hypoparathyroidism have been misdiagnosed as ankylosing spondylitis in part due to paravertebral ligamentous calcification or ossification and the presence of syndesmophytes (48).

-A case of idiopathic hypoparathyroidism with proximal myopathy, high CK, low calcium, and EMG evidence of myokymia and neuromyotonia has been reported (99).
-There are also reports of painless myoglobinuria without objective weakness or tetany (01; 66).
-Patients with Kearns-Sayre syndrome, a mitochondrial encephalomyopathy due to sporadic large-scale mitochondrial DNA deletions, may also develop endocrinopathies including hypoparathyroidism (79).
+A case of idiopathic hypoparathyroidism with proximal myopathy, high CK, low calcium, and EMG evidence of myokymia and neuromyotonia has been reported (104).
+There are also reports of painless myoglobinuria without objective weakness or tetany (01; 68).
+Patients with Kearns-Sayre syndrome, a mitochondrial encephalomyopathy due to sporadic large-scale mitochondrial DNA deletions may also develop endocrinopathies including hypoparathyroidism (83).